-I feel very privileged to be the new Headteacher of Great Tey Primary School; to be responsible for each child’s welfare, education and happiness is something I do not take lightly.
+I feel very privileged to be the (relatively!) new Headteacher of Great Tey Primary School: - to be responsible for each child’s welfare, education and happiness is something I do not take lightly.
 Every decision that we make is for the benefit of all our children and this enthusiasm and vision is reflected in everything we do.

 At Great Tey we value high quality teaching for children and are, therefore, keen to embrace new initiatives to encourage our children to succeed in everything they do.
 We are proud of our curriculum that promotes inclusion and encourages creativity, recognising that children are individuals and respond differently to different tasks.
 KS2 are taught in two classes for our Core subjects.
-This means that Y5/Y6 learn Maths, Literacy, Science, ICT, RE and Grammar in a group of 14 children, taught by the Head teacher with TA support.
-Y3/Y4 are in a group of just 11 children with a very experienced teacher and TA support.
+This means that Y5/Y6 learn Maths, Literacy, Science, ICT, RE and Grammar in a group of 13 children, taught by myself.
+Y3/Y4 are in a group of 14 children with a very experienced teacher and TA support.
 This allows the children to make the best progress possible and, as they merge into a larger mixed group for Topic work, Art, PE and Music, they are also able to maintain their friendships with children from other year groups.
 Our staff, governors, and parents work in unison to ensure that our children receive the best possible education, enabling them to develop academically, spiritually, emotionally, socially and morally.

 Please do come and visit our wonderful school, which one parent recently described as a ‘hidden gem’.
 We would be delighted to meet you and your children.
 The children at Great Tey are exceptional and we feel lucky to be a part of their education and future.
 We hope you will allow us to be a part of your child’s future too.